shrthnd/advanced-bootstrap-blocks-v2/README.md

 # Advanced Bootstrap Blocks

-Lightweight, flexible block framework for building Bootstrap 4 layouts and page-templates in the WordPress editor.
+Lightweight, flexible block library for building Bootstrap 4 layouts and page-templates in the WordPress editor.

 This is an experimental version of advanced-bootstsrap-blocks for WordPress